 Book an appointment with us, or search the directory to find the right lawyer for you directly through the app.

-Christine Maksoud - Senior Associate - Mediation / Private Client Services
+Christine Maksoud - Senior Counsel - Mediation / Private Client Services

 Foreign clients often face difficult decisions when deciding to operate their business or sell their products/goods in other territories.
 It is crucial for clients to have sufficient knowledge of the different options available for selling products, as well as the applicable regulatory requirements, in a new territory.
 The appointment of a commercial agent is the most common mechanism through which a foreign-based principal enters a new market.
 Such appointment creates a contractual relationship that often becomes subject to local laws in the respective jurisdiction.
 Therefore, understanding the extent of the application of the local laws is of paramount importance for foreign-based principals, whether they opt to enter in an agency, distribution or franchise arrangements with a local commercial agent, distributor or a franchisee.